get-good/get-good.github.io/README.md

 ## Usage
 Here's how to use the app:

-Loging in using your UH Email will ask you to agree to the terms of use.
+Logging in using your UH Email will ask you to agree to the terms of use.
 <img src="images/terms-of-use-page.png">

 Once agreed, you will be directed to your home page.